All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insurance coverage adds another dimension to the cost comparison.

 Brand-name with insurance: If your plan covers GLP-1 medications for weight management, your copay might be $25-300 per month.
 This could make brand-name the more affordable option.
-However, many plans impose prior authorization requirements, step therapy, or outright exclusions for weight management drugs.
+But many plans impose prior authorization requirements, step therapy, or outright exclusions for weight management drugs.

 Brand-name for diabetes: If you have a type 2 diabetes diagnosis, insurance coverage is more common.
 The medications may be classified differently (as diabetes treatment rather than weight management), which changes coverage rules.